dustin-ruetz/dustinruetz.com/readme.md

 - Attempting to `require()` a string variable causes Pug/Webpack to throw an error, but requiring a template literal (specifically a string literal containing an embedded expression) works.
 Example:
   - ❌ Doesn't work: `require(imageFilename)`
   - ✅ Does work: `` require(`./images/${imageFilename}`) ``
 - Use the `!{variable}` syntax (i.e. the [Pug interpolation][pug-interpolation] feature) to buffer unescaped values into your template files.
-This is useful when combined with [Webpack's svg-inline-loader][webpack-svg-inline-loader] to output SVG code directly into the compiled HTML.
+This is useful when combined with [Webpack's Asset Modules][webpack-asset-modules] to output SVG code directly into the compiled HTML.
 Example:

 ```pug
 - const icon = require("./icons/icon.svg")